Paul Lamarre and Melissa P. Wolf

 1982 New York City CAPS Fellowship, Multi-Media / Video/Performance, Lamarre

-Plato's Cave continues at EIDIA House — a collaborative 'in situ' installations and editions with architect/artist Mitch McEwen and filmmaker John Conomos (dates to be announced).
-The DECONSUMPTIONISTS, "Art As Archive", (2006-present) —the 48-foot tractor-trailer containing 171 boxes of art production, spanning three decades continues in Bushwick, Brooklyn for one year, visit by appointment.
+Plato's Cave continues at EIDIA House—a collaborative 'in situ' installation with editions series, with artist Alex Melamid and others (dates to be announced).
+The DECONSUMPTIONISTS, "Art As Archive", (2004-present)—48ft semi-trailer containing 171 boxes of art production, spanning three decades continues exhibition series in Brooklyn for Bushwick Open Studios Weekend presenting artist, Andrea Monti.

 John Cage in a newly edited version (2012) for "FOOD SEX ART the Starving Artists' Cookbook" (1986) is included in screening at White Box (NYC) entitled: 'Flatbread Gratuity' curated by Microscope Gallery (Brooklyn NY) in the celebration for Cage in his 2012 centennial year.
 The DECONSUMPTIONISTS "Art as Archive" trailer launched its first collaboration presenting: Jay Critchley's The iZONE featuring BabySkinGlove collective, November 30 to December 22.
 EIDIA - Provincetown Dune Shack, artist residency, October.
 The DECONSUMPTIONISTS, "Art As Archive", (2006-present)—a 48-foot tractor-trailer containing 171 boxes of art production, spanning three decades is moved from truck yard in Philadelphia to truck yard in Bushwick, Brooklyn for one year, with launch at the Bushwick Artists Open Studio June 1-3, EIDIA House studio opens it doors for "GO Brooklyn" Open Studios, September 8–9.
 Paul Lamarre photography in group exhibition, 'Ceramica 2' May 18 - June 3, I.C.A.N.
 Institute of Contemporary Art Newtown.
 Melissa P. Wolf photography in group exhibition May 18 - July 21, 'Man as Object: Reversing the Gaze,' at Grunwald Gallery of Art, Kinsey Institute, Indiana University, Bloomington, IN.